Regarding Various Misunderstandings Of The Income Tax And Related Law

 In some cases sections of the law are declared to be simply inoperative window-dressing; in others, sections which contradict the theory are declared to have a REAL meaning which is contrary to the clear language with which they are set forth; in still others, the vast difference between the theory’s explanations or conclusions and the written language of the law is argued to be due to a vast conspiracy comprising every judge, prosecutor, tax professional, defense attorney, etc., or a hidden web of deeper law in which we are all ensnared, and which modifies the meaning of the law which we are able to perceive.
 In every case, although each theorist marshals selected and carefully construed language from the millions of words of code, statutes, and/or regulations in the fabrication of his or her view, none can offer the least evidence of any actual implementation of, or success from, these theories.
 At the same time, the fully visible means by which the real “income” tax scheme actually IS implemented is (perforce) studiously ignored.

-I KNOW THAT MANY WILL FIND THE MATERIAL WHICH FOLLOWS highly disagreeable.
+I KNOW THAT SOME WITH A HISTORY IN THE "TAX HONESTY" COMMUNITY will find some of the material which follows highly disagreeable.
 It is never easy or pleasant to shed a familiar (and often, in this case, comforting) perspective or belief.
 But I trust that the same intellectual integrity by virtue of which anyone challenges the "income" tax scheme in the first place will find itself exercised here as well.

 Practical interest should help, also.
 Even the most sincerely-held and well-intentioned misunderstanding has the serious potential to ruin the lives of those it misleads.